adobe/reactor-developer-docs/api/release_notes/breaking-changes.md

 {% endalert %}

-{% alert error, Change #6: Adapter changes to Host %}
+{% alert error, Change #6: Adapter Changes to Host %}

 From the beginning, whenever we've Adapters have come up in a conversation, we immediately have to describe what it is, because the meaning is not obvious from the name.
 We've put this off long enough, and we're changing the name.